Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Shares a content group.](ref:sharecontentgroup)
+> For more information about the API call used go to [Share Content Group with User](ref:share-content-group-with-user)

 ## Stop Sharing Movie Group with User